Animal death doesn’t usually attract sympathy because animals are always killed, mainly for food for non-vegetarians.

 Fearing for the child’s safety, the zoo authorities decided to take down Harambe with a shotgun rather than tranquilize him.

-In their defense, using a tranquilizer dart might not have been effective because it could take time before the effects kicked in, and it could have agitated him, or he could end up crushing the child if he fell from the effects.
+In their defense, using a tranquilizer dart might not have been effective because it could have taken time before the effects kicked in, and it could have agitated him, or he could have ended up crushing the child if he fell from the effects.

 Harambe’s death led to widespread outcry and a social media frenzy, with several debates on whether shooting the gorilla was right.

-While some people argued that Harambe wasn’t trying to harm the child but was protecting him, others were of the opinion that the gorilla’s behavior was erratic, and he could have crushed the child to death in split seconds.
+While some people argued that Harambe wasn’t trying to harm the child but was protecting him, others thought that the gorilla’s behavior was erratic and that he could have crushed the child to death in split seconds.

 The negligence of the child’s parent and the zoo authorities, which resulted in the child falling into the gorilla, was strongly condemned by all.